praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 title: Pagination Plugin
 ---

-The `PaginationPlugin` plugin is a another 'meta'-extension that brings in the pagination and ordering extensions.
+The `PaginationPlugin` plugin is a 'meta'-extension that brings in the pagination and ordering extensions.

-Specifically, this extension builds on the `MapperPlugin` extensions, and provides a way to signal the mapper to include extra additions to the DB queries that have to do with sorting and limiting the results.
+Specifically, this extension builds on top of the `MapperPlugin` extensions, and provides a way to signal the mapper to add sorting and limiting statements to the DB queries.

 With this plugin, in addition to the mapper features, you can equip your application to:
 * accept a powerful language for paginating (i.e., restricting the amount of data returned) and sorting results from your clients
-* apply those specifications into the DB queries (compatible with the rest of field selection and filtering)
+* apply those specifications into the DB queries (compatible with field selection and filtering)
 * reflect the pagination and sorting requirements into the rendered results

 Neat uh?

 There is really only one thing you need to do to enable all this functionality in your app.
 Simply define the `pagination` and `order` parameters in the right endpoint actions where you want to provide this functionality.
-Here's an example how the parameter types look like for an action that returns lists of `Post` media types.
+Here's an example of the parameter types for an action that returns lists of `Post` media types.
 In particular, this allows you to use cursor-based pagination on `id` or `title` fields, and to control order in which the results are returned:

 ```ruby
   params do